-3.4.19.6.
+3.3.19.6.
 Installations in Tunnels and Exchange Cable Chambers

-All practices and procedures for access and for working in tunnels, and Exchange cable chambers (special work locations) must be complied with.
+All practices and procedures for accessing and working in tunnels, and exchange cable chambers (special work locations) must be complied with.

-Installation of other Carriers cable or other plant must not obstruct or interfere with existing Telstra InfraCo plant.
+Installation of other carrier's cable or other plant must not obstruct or interfere with existing Telstra InfraCo plant.

-3.4.19.7.
+3.3.19.7.
 Housing Cables and Closures in Tunnels, Exchange Entry Manholes and Cable chambers, POI and TEBA

 Cables installed in Exchange chambers, tunnels and into POI or TEBA space are not to be subducted.
 Cables are to follow existing riser shafts and fibre trays and are to be installed in a professional manner.
-Where tray work internal to the Exchange is inadequate to house a new cable, the Carrier is responsible for supplying any additional requirements.
+Where tray work internal to the exchange is inadequate to house a new cable, the Carrier is responsible for supplying any additional requirements.

-Telstra InfraCo will provide any tray work, bearers or ironwork in CBD tunnels and Exchange chambers.
+Telstra InfraCo will provide any tray work, bearers or ironwork in CBD tunnels and exchange chambers.